 Nonetheless, we don’t want to be one of those women.
 You know the ones.
-The ones who are relentlessly chasing the fountain of youth and spend a fortune on treatments, ointments, serums, primers, plumpers and even procedures.
+The ones who are relentlessly chasing the fountain of youth and spend a fortune on treatments, ointments, serums, primers, plumpers, and even procedures.
 The results don’t necessarily make them look any younger.
 In fact, all it does is make them look like Mickey Rourke.

 Let’s just say that the acceptance process is easier for some than for others.
 There’s a lot to be said for wearing your age with dignity, but that doesn’t mean that you should resign yourself to spending the rest of your life unhappy with your appearance.
 You can wear your skin gracefully and still look good in it without attempting to claw back the years with expensive treatments.
 Indeed, it’s perfectly possible to wage war on surgery without painful and expensive procedures.
-And while you may want to build an arsenal of trusted products to facilitate this, we’ll teach you to weed out the sincere from the charlatans.
+And while you may want to build an arsenal of trusted products to facilitate this, we’ll teach you to weed out the sincerity from the charlatans.

 Ready?
 Let’s declare war on wrinkles, in a healthy and natural way…